 What most people know about kidney stones is that they tend to produce the worst pain anyone has ever felt.
 More than likely, that’s because the stones need to pass through a small opening through which only liquid usually passes.
-If not treated aggressively and properly from the first signs of them, they could lead to an infection and then to sepsis, which could easily become life-threatening.
+If not treated aggressively and properly from the first signs, they could lead to an infection and then to sepsis, which could easily become life-threatening.
 Blood tests can be used to monitor kidney health and detect infections early.
 If you have been afflicted by improper medical treatment, contact medical malpractice attorneys.

 Experts point out that these severe cases are relatively rare.
 They emphasize that severe sepsis and amputation due to kidney stones are uncommon and should not be considered typical or anticipated complications of kidney stones in general.